KQM-git/TCL/docs/evidence/characters/hydro/tartaglia.md

 **By:** Bioautomaton\#5054

 **Finding:**
-Childe's stance switch from ranged to melee triggers shatter on Frozen targets and de-freezes enemies**.**
+Childe's stance switch from ranged to melee triggers Shatter on Frozen targets and Unfreezes enemies**.**

 **Evidence:** [https://youtu.be/-JP-hYcHons](https://youtu.be/-JP-hYcHons)